Overview

 Guiding principles:

 - Self-Contained.
-A new app should run with little setup or dependencies on outside services except essentials, such as dependable, trusted email services.
+A new app should run with little setup or dependencies on outside services.

 - Built for AI.
-This is my playground to experiment with and share methodologies and tools.
-Technical decisions and workflows are always made with AI coding agents in mind.
+Technical decisions and interfaces are always made with AI coding agents in mind.

 Documentation